aTwelve Petalled Clan and Phratry Pattern – Original concept Richard Zane Smith; Digital rendering Tammaro ©RZS 2021

 Very Happy News!
 I am deeply honoured to have been invited to join the Toronto Arts Council Board as the Chair of the Indigenous Arts Committee.
-I am tremendously excited about this new position and anticipate working with determination and delight, in helping to support the TAC and our beautiful Indigenous artists in the City […]
+I am tremendously excited about this new position and anticipate working with determination and delight, in helping to support the TAC and the many extraordinarily talented Indigenous artists in […]

 Containers of languages and culture and other questions are deeply embedded and encoded in these broken sherds.
 Do the sherds speak the same language as the clan women who made them?
 Yes.
 Does the sherd remember the pot?
 Yes.